ELEVATE webinars

 ELEVATE Annual Net Zero Report 2025: Holding the Course in a Shifting World

-Wednesday, November 26th, at 3:00 pm an online ELEVATE webinar will be held by Lara Aleluia and Detlef van Vuuren.
-Join leading ELEVATE experts and scientists to discuss the key findings from the ELEVATE Annual Net Zero Report 2025.
+January 21th, at 3:00 pm an online ELEVATE webinar was held by Lara Aleluia and Detlef van Vuuren.
+Leading ELEVATE experts and scientists discussed the key findings from the ELEVATE Annual Net Zero Report 2025.
 The report provides policymakers with evidence-based insights on the current state of global climate efforts towards net-zero goals.
 This year’s edition offers a comprehensive assessment of the progress toward net-zero targets consistent with the Paris Agreement.
 Published during a time of increasing geopolitical tensions, it explores timely topics, including the growing focus on trade barriers, the implications of market-based instruments, and the role of justice.

-The webinar will explore the main research takeaways in relation to the latest developments at COP30, delving into the role of international cooperation in upholding and implementing ambitious climate targets.
+The webinar explored the main research takeaways in relation to the latest developments at COP30, delving into the role of international cooperation in upholding and implementing ambitious climate targets.

 Speaker: Lara Aleluia, CMCC Foundation & Detlef van Vuuren, The Netherlands Environmental Assessment Agency